Home » Medical Detox Programs » Benzo Withdrawal Detox Program in Maine

-Benzodiazepine Addiction Treatment in Maine
+Benzodiazepine Detox in Maine

 What Is Benzo Addiction?

 Benzodiazepines, known as benzos for short, are a class of prescription sedatives.
 They affect the central nervous system, producing a calming effect.
 Over time, the brain adapts to these drugs, requiring higher doses to achieve the same effect, leading to dependence.
 When a person stops using benzos, withdrawal symptoms can be severe.
-The severity makes professional detox and treatment essential.

 Benzodiazepine Withdrawal Symptoms

 Withdrawal symptoms differ from person to person.
 They vary depending on factors like dosage, duration of use, and individual health.
-Common symptoms include:

 - Anxiety and panic attacks